Projects per year

 Financial Engineering – Delivered as an introduction into key financial concepts for engineering (PG/MEng module – 10 credits)

 Individual Project – I manage and coordinate the common core aspects of the year 4 dissertation projects across the department UG degree programmes, including workshops on critical review, written and oral presentation, effective communication and report structuring.

 Member of the Institute of Engineering Technology since 2004

 Member of the Microbiology Society since 2014

-I am registered as a student for a PGCert in Academic Practice at the University of Strathclyde
+I am working towards my PGCert in Academic Practice and FHEA at the University of Strathclyde

 Supplementary information for: "Electrochemical detection of oxacillin resistance with SimpleStat: a low cost integrated potentiostat and sensor platform"